Bradie Tennell: Early career

-2014–2015 season
+2014–15 season: Breakout season

 Tennell began the 2014–2015 season by competing at the Nagoya TV Cup in Japan; she came in eighth place, coming in fourth place in the short program, eighth place in the free skate, and earning 144.89 points overall.
 She also came in second place at the 2015 Midwestern Sectionals.
-At the 2015 U.S. Championships, in what NBC Sports called her "breakout moment", and in what reporter Jeré Longman called her "career advancement", she won the gold medal as a junior "by blowing away the field" with a "near-perfect" free skate, earning 16 points more than the second-place finisher.
+At the 2015 U.S. Championships, in what NBC Sports called her "breakout moment", and in what Jeré Longman from The New York Times called a "career advancement", she won the gold medal as a junior "by blowing away the field" with a "near-perfect" free skate, earning 16 points more than the second-place finisher.
 Tennell later said that although she was well-trained, she went into the competition not expecting to win.
-She also considered her win at Nationals the first step to competing in the 2018 Winter Olympics; as figure skating reporter Philip Hersh stated, "Both the 2012 junior champion, Gracie Gold, and the 2013 junior champion, Polina Edmunds, had made the 2014 U.S. Olympic team, so a similar progression for Tennell seemed realistic".
+She also considered her win at Nationals the first step to competing in the 2018 Winter Olympics; as Philip Hersh stated, "Both the 2012 junior champion, Gracie Gold, and the 2013 junior champion, Polina Edmunds, had made the 2014 U.S. Olympic team, so a similar progression for Tennell seemed realistic".
 Three months after Nationals, Tennell fractured both wings of a lumbar vertebra and had to spend the summer of 2015 in a back brace.

-2015–2016 season
+2015–16 season: Struggles with injuries

 Tennell began the 2015–2016 season by coming in 11th place at the Junior Grand Prix Cup of Austria; she came in ninth place in the short program and 13th place in the free skate, earning a total of 124.54 points.
 She won both her sectional and regional competitions, which qualified her for the 2016 U.S. Championships.
 She came in sixth place at her senior debut at the U.S. Nationals, earning a spot at the World Junior championships, where she came in 11th place overall, after falling three times during her free skate.
 At Worlds, she came in fourth place in the short program and 14th place in the free skate, earning 147.52 points overall.
 In June 2016, Tennell had the same back injury as the year before, but to a different vertebra.